 - Advantages Of RFID Cards

 - How Real Is The Threat?
 RFID vs EMV vs Card Swiping

 On the surface, RFID technology most resembles a merchandise barcode and barcode scanner.
 But unlike barcode technology, RFID operates through radio waves and consists of three parts: an RFID tag, an RFID reader, and a scanning antenna.

-These RFID tags (sometimes referred to as chips), that contains a circuit and antenna, are embedded in the plastic of your credit or debit card and transmit data to the RFID reader.
+These RFID tags (sometimes referred to as chips), which contain a circuit and antenna, are embedded in the plastic of your credit or debit card and transmit data to the RFID reader.
 The reader interprets the radio waves into some of the same data that’s stored on the RFID chip.

 For consumers, the major advantage of using an RFID credit card is that you can have a fast, contactless transaction (an important benefit to many people during the COVID-19 pandemic).
-You don’t have to swipe your card; rather you can just wave it over or tap it onto the terminal to make your transaction.
+You don’t have to swipe your card.
+Rather you can just wave it over or tap it on the terminal to make your transaction.